-Until the establishment of the Court of Intellectual Property, the enforcement of IP rights in Portugal was usually based on the criterion of the location of the defendant's domicile, with the competence for ruling on actions lying with the court with territorial jurisdiction for that area.
+Until the establishment of the Court of Intellectual Property, the enforcement of IP rights in Portugal was usually based on the location of the defendant's domicile, with the competence for ruling on actions lying with the court with territorial jurisdiction for that area.

-However, if the defendant's domicile were located in Lisbon (and surrounding areas) or in Oporto (and surrounding areas), the Court of Commerce of Lisbon or of Vila Nova de Gaia, respectively, had jurisdiction.
+However, if the defendant's domicile was in Lisbon (and surrounding areas) or in Oporto (and surrounding areas), the Court of Commerce of Lisbon or of Vila Nova de Gaia, respectively, had jurisdiction.